survivejs/react-book/manuscript/07_from_notes_to_kanban.md

 ## Implementing Edit/Remove for `Lane`

-XXXXX
+Now that we have some basic data structures in place we can start extending the application.
+We are still missing some basic functionality such as editing lane names and removing them.
 We can follow the same idea as for `Note` here.
 I.e. if you click `Lane` name, it should become editable.
 In case the new name is empty, we'll simply remove it.
-Given it's the same behavior we can extract it from `Note` and then reuse at `Lane`.
+Given it's the same behavior we can save some work by extracting the logic from `Note` and then reusing it at `Lane`.

-Given `Note` already contains some of the logic we need, we can generalize the component.
-Rename `Note.jsx` as `Editable.jsx` and change its class name to avoid confusion:
+As a first step we should rename `Note.jsx` as `Editable.jsx` and tweak the class name to reflect this change to avoid confusion:

 **app/components/Editable.jsx**